-And bring your shopping list!
+And bring your grocery list!
 Make grocery shopping fit seamlessly into your life (read: do it on your way home from work instead of using half of Sunday).
 A delivery service like Instacart can help.
-And so can this list of places to grocery shop.
 Looking to save some money?
 Check out these tips here.

 Get the containers and tools you need.

 A little up front investment will go a long way.
-To prep-ahead five servings, you'll need five meal prep containers.
-I'm kind of obsessed with these Glasslock meal prep containers, but if you don't want your bowl components to touch, you could try these.
+To store food, I'm kind of obsessed with these Glasslock containers.
 My favorite (over-Pinterested) budget option is pairing these mason jars with these leakproof Tulid lids.
-For keeping sauces and toppings separate (and storing snacks), I like this variety pack of Glasslock storage containers.
 For making the prep itself a breeze, check out my essential kitchen tools here.

 You don't need an entire prep day.
 My simplified approach means less than an hour of prep early in the week for your "base meal" and then mini meal preps throughout the week.
 Always with a clean, clutter-free kitchen, music, and a glass of wine.
 Download the free printable Meal Planner and Grocery List to get started (or try the Loveleaf Seasonal Cleanse where we've planned it all for you ;)